-Under NHI's PSU program, the base number of shares to be granted is initially determined based on NHI's performance and other factors each fiscal year.
-Following the performance period, the number of shares to be awarded will vary from 0% to 150% of the base number of shares depending on the degree of achievement of the performance targets for the three fiscal years.
-The settlement of the PSUs will be primarily in treasury stock.
+Under NHI's PSU program, the base number of NHI shares to be granted is initially determined based on NHI's performance and other factors each fiscal year.
+Following the performance period, the number of NHI shares to be awarded will vary from 0% to 150% of the base number of NHI shares depending on the degree of achievement of the performance targets for the three fiscal years.
+The settlement of the PSUs will be primarily in NHI common shares held as treasury stock.